slevithan/oniguruma-to-es/README.md

   <summary>More details</summary>

 - `ES2018`: Uses JS flag `u`.
-  - Emulation restrictions: Character class intersection, nested negated classes, and Unicode properties added after ES2018 are not allowed.
+  - Emulation restrictions: Character class intersection, nested negated character classes, and Unicode properties added after ES2018 are not allowed.
   - Generated regexes might use ES2018 features that require Node.js 10 or a browser version released during 2018 to 2023 (in Safari's case).
 Minimum requirement for any regex is Node.js 6 or a 2016-era browser.
 - `ES2024`: Uses JS flag `v`.
   - No emulation restrictions.